100sang/vue3-vuetify-starter/README.md

 ---
 - Based on the basic structure of Vue3, router, store, vuex and vuetify were integrated and applied.
 - Vuetify features and components are stored as layout directories and templates for easy reuse.
-- A demo site that allows you to quickly create menus, galleries, and functions with the Vuetify framework by referring to [Wirefreams](https://vuetifyjs.com/en/getting-started/wireframes/).
+- A demo site that allows you to quickly create menus, galleries, and functions with the Vuetify framework by referring to [Wirefreams](https://vuetifyjs.com/en/getting-started/wireframes/){: target="_blank"}.

 <br />